 The Hennepin Healthcare Foundation has the honor of connecting the generosity of the community to the mission of Hennepin Healthcare.
 Discover how we can help our community thrive together.

-Tired but not exhausted, we continue to answer the call for COVID-19 testing, care, and recovery; to respond to community unrest and trauma; and to provide daily healthcare and prevention.
+We continue to answer the call for COVID-19 vaccination, testing, care, and recovery; to respond to community unrest and trauma; and to provide daily healthcare and prevention.
 We are thankful for the outpouring support from the community we are so proud to serve.

 Contributions take many forms from financial to offering a word of encouragement.
-Visit our Hennepin Heroes webpage for ways to support our frontline staff and patients, read stories from the field and discovery our research efforts.
+Visit our Hennepin Heroes webpage for ways to support our frontline staff and patients and read stories from the field.

 Babies can’t wait.
 Neuroscience has shown the brains of babies and young children are shaped by the everyday experiences with parents and caregivers.

 But we know that mothers and fathers can struggle with mental health symptoms during pregnancy and when parenting young children.

 The Redleaf Center for Family Healing will serve pregnant and postpartum mothers, fathers, and families with children ages 0 – 5 through multi-generational mental health and parenting support, and mind-body-spirit approaches to healing.